-Grand Rapids Housing Commission is a public housing agency in Grand Rapids, Michigan.
-As of October 16th, 2018, Grand Rapids Housing Commission has 7 waiting lists that are open now or opening soon.
+Grand Rapids Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-Sufficiency, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), Mainstream Voucher, and Rental Assistance Demonstration (RAD) programs.
+As of January 18th, 2022, Grand Rapids Housing Commission has 6 waiting lists that are open now or opening soon.

 Grand Rapids Housing Commission serves Kent County.